osvita-io/web-remarks/README.md

 # A web app for marking student work

-web-remarks is intended as a platform for providing substantiating evidence for quantitative evaluations of student work (e.g., grades).
+web-remarks is intended as a web-based, offline-capable, and mobile-friendly platform for providing substantiating evidence for quantitative evaluations of student work (e.g., grades).
-The platform is designed to be web-based, offline-capable, and mobile-friendly.

 web-remarks is heavily inspired by, and is intended as a web-based front-end for [remarks](https://github.com/DIKU-EDU/remarks), a